EMKF/Indicators-PythonLibrary/README.md

 pip3 install --upgrade git+https://github.com/EMKF/downwardata.git#egg=kauffman
 ```

-# Requirements
+# Census Key
-In order to run the `bds` or `qwi` functions, you will need a valid Census API key, either stored as an environmental variable on your computer labeled "CENSUS_KEY", or passed to the function through the "key" argument.
+A few of the functions (`acs`, `qwi`, `bds`, and `pep`) obtain data through the Census's API.
+The Census limits the amount of data that a user can obtain without a key, so these functions have an option to pass a key through the "key" argument.
+The default for these functions is to assume you have a key, stored as an environmental variable on your computer labeled "CENSUS_KEY".
 If you do not have a census key, you can submit a request at the following URL: https://api.census.gov/data/key_signup.html.
+If you do not have a key and do not wish to obtain one, you can simply pass key=None.
+Finally, if you have a key and do not wish to store it as an environmental variable, you can pass your key manually to the "key" argument, in string form.

 # Library Structure
 The kauffman library contains two packages: